rsvihladremio/homebrew-tools/README.md

     brew install dremio-stress

+## Dremio Batch Execute

+Want to run a bunch of queries in order against a server.
+Say set all those 2000 permissions for new roles?
+Replicate an environment on other clusters?
+But you don't want to write _any_ _code_ then dremio-batch-execute will work wonders for you.
+Just dump all your SQL statements into a file and run dremio-batch-execute

+    brew install dremio-batch-execute

 ## ssdownloader

 Will search a zendesk ticket for all links including Sendsafely links and download them [ssdownloader repo](https://github.com/rsvihladremio/ssdownloader).